jeffmerkey/netware-screensaver-linux/README.md

 the screensaver (in this example it is 60 seconds)

 You also need to modify the ~/.bash\_profile default bash configuation file to invoke screen by default after login.
-Add the following command to the ~/.bash\_profile config file:
+Add the /bin/screen command to the end of the ~/.bash\_profile config file:

 **sample ~/.bash\_profile**
 ```sh